 Email archiving solutions sound like they are only useful for large enterprise-level organizations.
 For small businesses, it often seems to be too much hassle to implement an archiver, so many don’t bother.
-However, if you are small business owner, you shouldn’t ignore the benefits email archiving can bring you.
+However, if you are small or medium business owner, you shouldn’t ignore the benefits email archiving can bring you.

 Ask yourself the following questions to see if email archiving is right for you.

 Even if you don’t use email to sell to your customers, it doesn’t mean that it is unimportant.
 The answer, in all cases, is that email is ‘very important‘ to your business.